-Established in 2001, Hong Kong Unison has been advocating for equal opportunities for EM people.
+Established in 2001, Hong Kong Unison (Unison) has been advocating for equal opportunities for EM people.
 We believe everyone is equal regardless of their race.
-We all should be given chance to realize their potential.
-Given that EM communities have been a part of Hong Kong since colonial times (NB: many of them settled in Hong Kong for generations.), we believe our Government has obligations to help them enhancing their Chinese language proficiency, so that they could participate fully in the society.
+We all should be given chance to realize our potential.
+Given that ethnic minority (EM) communities having been a part of Hong Kong since colonial era, we believe our society has obligations to help them enhancing their Chinese language proficiency, so that they could participate in the society fully.